danielpozsar/grogupy/docs/source/tutorials/command_line_usage.rst

 The third and final script can help you determine the result of convergence tests.
 It flattens the exchange and anysotropy tensors over all pairs and magnetic entities and compares them with different convergence parameters.
-The output is also a *.html* file which contains an interactive plotly figure.
+The output is also a *.html* file which contains an interactive Plotly figure.

 .. code-block:: console